 This was the first time we’ve been to Sunshine Meadows, the ski hill famous for its wild flowers.
 Whether there were wild flowers here or not, it would be worth the trip since it’s so easy to get up here on the bus.

 We were fortunate to have the perfect weather, about +15° celsius with a light breeze to help keep the mosquitoes at bay.
+Nonetheless, I still had a tube of the best mosquito repellent for hunting in my pocket.
 The trails are totally exposed, so it would be very hot on a +24 day if the sun was beating down.
 We had cloud cover for 80% of the hike today which was perfect.
 On a totally calm day I expect the mosquitoes would be treacherous.

 Three beautiful mountain lakes and spectacular views make this short hike worthwhile.
 If the wild flowers are blooming, it’s just icing on the cake.
 The best display of flowers was between Rock Isle Lake and Grizzly Lake, with the remaining areas spotty at best.